Labeo frenatus Fowler, 1934; Epalzeorhynchus frenatus (Fowler, 1934); Labeo erythrura Fowler, 1937

 This species probably lives a solitary lifestyle and in nature would probably have only come into contact with others of its own kind infrequently and during the spawning season.
 These instincts heighten as the fish get older and we therefore recommend it be kept singly in the majority of cases.
 In a very large tank with lots of cover a cohabitation attempt might be possible but each individual is likely to require a territory with a diameter of at least a metre.

-As far as we know it’s not been bred in private aquaria but large numbers are farmed for the ornamental trade in with the aid of hormones.
+As far as we know it’s not been bred in private aquaria but large numbers are farmed for the ornamental trade with the aid of hormones.

 Despite its popularity as an aquarium fish this species is rarely maintained in ideal conditions.
 Juveniles are typically being offered for sale with little to no information regarding temperament, eventual size, and potential age in excess of 15 years.